5 Free Camping Spots in Rotorua© NZPocketGuide.com

 2. Hinemoa Street Car Park

-Self-contained vehicles can park at the Hinemoa Street Car Park, opposite the Polynesian Spa, overnight for free.
-There are no facilities so make sure you take all your waste with you.
+A maximum of 17 fully self-contained vehicles can park overnight for free at the Hinemoa Street Car Park, opposite the Polynesian Spa.
+Note that there are no toilets, showers or water facilities, so make sure you take all your waste with you.
+The maximum stay here is two consecutive nights per calendar month.
+No tents or dogs are permitted.

-Approximately a 20-minute drive from Rotorua city centre, the Hamurana Reserve offers a city escape along the shores of Lake Rotorua.
-There are limited spaces for motorhomes, campervans and caravans (not cars, utes, passenger vans etc.) to camp for two consecutive nights between the hours of 4pm and 9am.
+One of our personal favourite freedom camping spots in Rotorua, the Hamurana Reserve offers a city escape along the shores of Lake Rotorua, approximately a 20-minute drive from Rotorua city centre.
+There are 10 spaces for motorhomes, campervans and caravans (not cars, utes, passenger vans, etc.) to camp for two consecutive nights between the hours of 4 pm and 9 am.
 There are toilet facilities nearby.

 Location: Hamurana Reserve, Hamarana Road (opposite Turner Road on the lakefront).